-Bjørn Rabjerg have recently published a paper dealing with Løgstrup and Luther, based on some of my earlier talks:
+Bjørn Rabjerg and I have recently published a paper dealing with Løgstrup and Luther, based on some of my earlier talks:

 Freedom from the Self: Luther and Løgstrup on Sin as “Incurvatus in Se”, Open Theology, vol 4, issue 1